unChaz/sci-fi-5e/srd/mechanics/combat.md

 15 feet of movement to stand up.
 You can’t stand up if you don’t have enough movement left or if your speed is 0.

-To move while prone, you must **crawl** or use magic such as teleportation.
+To move while prone, you must **crawl** or use tek such as teleportation.
 Every foot of movement while crawling costs 1 extra foot.
 Crawling 1 foot in difficult terrain, therefore, costs 3 feet of movement.

 ### Interacting with Objects Around You